skeud/skeud.github.io/about/index.md

 						<h2>Values</h2>
 						<p>I value <em>authenticity</em> as the way to be successful in business on the long run.</p>
 						<p>For everything operational, my motto is: know <em>why</em> you do things, and do them with the <em>least input to generate the maximum output</em> (aka <em>purposeful efficiency</em>).</p>
-						<p>Finally, what drives me everyday is to <em>add value</em> to people via digital tools.
+						<p>Finally, what drives me is to <em>add value</em> to people via digital tools.
 No bullshit marketing.
 No sales for the sake of selling.
 No useless mobile app that people will trash after the first usage.
 Only useful and respectful stuff that I'd use myself.</p>

 						<h2>Connect</h2>
 						<p>If you think you know about a topic that connect several of the above dots, please send me a message via <a href="https://twitter.com/skeud" target="_blank">Twitter</a>, <a href="https://www.linkedin.com/in/thomas-botton" target="_blank">LinkedIn</a>, or email.</p>